Plantar Fasciitis Norwood

 Plantar fasciitis occurs when the plantar fascia, a ligament at the bottom of your feet, becomes inflamed, leading to pain when standing after rest or physical activity.

-Excess body weight can exacerbate plantar fasciitis by placing additional pressure on the plantar fascia.
-Poorly fitting shoes, high-impact sports, and prolonged standing can also worsen the condition.
+Excess weight can aggravate plantar fasciitis by adding more pressure to the plantar fascia.
+Wearing improper shoes, participating in high-impact sports, and standing for long periods can also contribute to the condition.

-A foot specialist, known as a podiatrist, can help treat plantar fasciitis.
+A podiatrist, a foot specialist, can provide treatment for plantar fasciitis.

 Home treatments like resting, stretching, massage, and using ice packs can offer quick relief.
 Applying an ice pack wrapped in a cloth to the painful area for 15 minutes several times daily can be an effective treatment.